By Carmelo Turdo |

 Even though the airport is owned and operated by the City of Pekin, IL, it was not always seen as a valuable resource.
 The Airport was previously managed by Byerly Aviation as mainly a paint facility until 2008.
 When they moved their operations, the city now had to be closer to the daily operations.
 The Airport Commission realized that the community was not engaged with the airport, and it was time to make the case of its value.
 Even with the annual Wings and Wheels event and the known economic impact of the airport, there are still some who need to be won over.
 "I go to the Council meeting and I just state the facts: $3.1 million every year to the local economy on aeronautical activities alone," Stambaugh continued.
 "We have a federal prison, and many of the businesses in town that are only here because they can come in and out via aircraft.
 We operationally only cost about a dollar per year per citizen ($30-35,000)."

 As with any property asset, maintenance of the grounds and facilities is an on-going need.
 The all-important pavement on the runway, taxiways and apron is in good condition.
 The grass is mowed and healthy.
 A full-service maintenance shop has moved into the main hangar and can support the aircraft based at the airport.
 These are all positive developments.
 A number of improvements will be necessary in the near future to make the airport an even better asset to the City of Pekin.
 Topping that list are the outside of the main terminal and the maintenance hangar, which are beginning to show their age.
 The new maintenance business and flight training services will begin to add to the economic impact of the airport, and possibly more events and business traffic will add to the airport's value to the community and to the state of Illinois.
-The case for these capital improvements to the airport may well be self-evident in the not so distant future.
+The case for these capital improvements to the airport may well be self-evident in the not-so-distant future.

 There are several unique aircraft based at Pekin Municipal Airport.
 A rare 1943 Piper L-4B Grasshopper with the Brodie System retrieval hook attached to the top of the wing was on display along with a large radio-controlled aircraft in the same likeness.
 The L-4 was used mainly for U.S. Army artillery spotting and liaison duties wherever the Army was deployed.
 As the U.S. forces moved across two theaters of war, they had to wait until airfields were captured or constructed before making critical observation flights.
 A way to get the aircraft flying sooner came in the form of a launch and recovery system using cables strung along an LST boat.
 The concept was invented by U.S. Army Transportation Corps Captain James Brodie.
 Eight LSTs were converted for "carrier" use and were deployed on a limited basis in Europe and in the Pacific.
 Information panels next to the aircraft on display explained the system.